jlchan/NodesAndModes.jl/docs/src/index.md

 julia> V,Vr,Vs = basis(N,r,s)
 julia> Dr,Ds = (A->A/V).((Vr,Vs))
 ```
 such that `Dr*f(r,s) ≈ df/dr`.

-A mass matrix `M` and weak differentation matrices `Qr, Qs` in finite element or DG methods can be computed using quadrature via
+A mass matrix `M` and weak differentation matrices `Qr,Qs` in finite element or DG methods can be computed using quadrature via
 ```julia
 julia> using LinearAlgebra
 julia> using NodesAndModes.Tri